glycerine/tmframe/README.md

        12 => a sequence of S-expressions (code or data) in zygomys parse format follows. [note 1]

        13 => the payload is a UTF-8 encoded string.
-The wire format will include a zero termination byte after the string to help with C bindings, and the UCOUNT will reflect that include zero byte.
+As noted above in the UCOUNT section, the wire format will include a zero termination byte after the string to help with C bindings, and the UCOUNT will reflect that inclusion if the string length itself is greater than zero.

        14 => the payload is a JSON UTF-8 string.
-The UCOUNT will include an additional terminating zero byte.
+The UCOUNT will include an additional terminating zero byte if the string has length > 0.
 ~~~

 After any variable length payload that follows the UDE word, the